refi64/protic/README.md

         column: 1,
         // Offset into the file
         offset: 2,
-        // The url (same as passed above to pH.compile)
+        // The url (same as passed above to protic.compile)
         url: 'my-file.html',
       },
       // Same format as start